arnfred/Lark/README.md

 ## Running from CLI

-Ideally I'd like to run the Kind compiler via the cli as in `kind compile my-program.kind` and run the output of the compiler using `kind run my-program`.
+Ideally I'd like to run the Lark compiler via the cli as in `lark compile my-program.lark` and run the output of the compiler using `lark run my-program`.
 However this turns out not to be so super simple.
 Erlang programs are compiled to beam files that run on the Erlang Beam VM.

-Using Rebar3 we can produce a release that includes a script for running Kind:
+Using Rebar3 we can produce a release that includes a script for running Lark:

 ```
 rebar3 release
-_build/test/rel/kind/bin/kind-0.0.1 console
+_build/test/rel/lark/bin/lark-0.0.1 console
 ```

 However, this script is made for deploying Erlang code as a long running